vahidAK/NanoMethPhase/README.md

                         path/to/directory/prefix

 one of these two are required arguments:
-  --vcf VCF, -v VCF     The path to the whatshap phased vcf file or if it is
+  --vcf VCF, -v VCF     The path to the whatshap phased vcf file.
-                        your second try and you have per read info file from the first try there is no need to give vcf file, instead give the path to the per read info file using --per_read option which will be significantly faster.
-                        If you give both vcf and per read file, per read file will be ignored
   --per_read PER_READ, -pr PER_READ
                         If it is your second try and you have per read info file from the first try there is no need to give vcf file, instead give the path to the per read info file.
                         This will be significantly faster.
+NOTE: Running with different mapping quality or include/exclude
+                        supplementary reads is not supported using per-read file.
+So, if you want to try with a different mapping qualiy or include/exclude supplementary reads you need to provide vcf file again and start over.

 conditional required arguments based on selected output format(s):
   --reference REFERENCE, -r REFERENCE